-- to support only IPv4 and which is IPv6 and IPv4 capable or only IPv4 capable, shall set the PDN type IE to IPv4.
+- which is only IPv4 capable, shall set the PDN type IE to IPv4.

-b) A UE, which is not configured for the DNN and:

-- which is IPv6 and IPv4 capable, shall set the PDU session type IE to IP.

-- which is only IPv4 capable, shall set the PDU session type IE to IPv4.

-- which is only IPv6 capable, shall set the PDU session type IE to IPv6.

-c) When the IP version capability of the UE is unknown in the UE (as in the case when the MT and TE are separated and the capability of the TE is not known in the MT), the UE shall set the PDU session type IE to IP.
+b) When the IP version capability of the UE is unknown in the UE (as in the case when the MT and TE are separated and the capability of the TE is not known in the MT), the UE shall set the PDU session type IE to IP.

-If the UE wants to use DHCPv4 for IPv4 address assignment, it shall indicate that to the network within the extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT REQUEST.
+If the UE wants to use DHCPv4 for IPv4 address assignment, it shall indicate that to the network within the Extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT REQUEST.